ANZCOR Guidelines

 This guideline is provided by ANZCOR to assist health professionals who have been trained in paediatric basic life support (PBLS) and who are acting as first responders to significant clinical deterioration or cardiorespiratory arrest in infants and children in healthcare settings (and other environments).
 The guideline describes the initial vital steps to be performed by rescuers while they wait for other advanced practitioners, advanced equipment, and resuscitative drugs to become available.

-Guideline 12.1 is focused on paediatric basic life support (PBLS) in healthcare settings ie. resuscitation without the aid of equipment and drugs to restore and maintain airway, breathing and circulation in infants and children.
+Guideline 12.1 is focused on PBLS in healthcare settings, i.e. resuscitation without the aid of equipment and drugs to restore and maintain airway, breathing and circulation in infants and children.

 Once equipment, medications (and often more experienced clinicians) arrive to help, paediatric advanced life support (PALS) should be seen as the next stage in the continuum from PBLS.
-Further details of PALS for infants and children may be found in ANZCOR Guideline 12.2.
+Further details of PALS for infants and children can be found in ANZCOR Guideline 12.2.

 2.0